 Notice how when you shade with the paper stump, it slightly darkens the tone.

 I continue to work between softening and sharpening and blending.

-Using a putty eraser I take back any of the shape that has gone slightly out.
+Using a putty eraser, I take back any of the shapes that have gone slightly out.